midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 * we validate for you
 * in a later phase of Ethereum 2.0 rollout, transfers are enabled.
 At this point, you are able to transfer funds and rotate the keys.

 In our opinion, this is non-custodial since the withdrawal key remains in your possession.
-Only this key allows you to eventually move assets to a different address.
+Only the withdrawal key allows you to eventually move assets to a different address.

 ### Handoff risks